Designer / Woodcrafter David Anderson Builds Designs from His Heart

 “I was an undergraduate thinking of teaching mathematics but the teacher I was observing was dreadfully uninspiring.
 I was encouraged to try something else,” he explains.
 He chose to observe the woodworking craft he had grown up with.
 “As I walked through the door of the woodshop, it hit me like a bolt of lightning.
 This is what I should do.”

-Soon afterwards, Anderson was back home heading for the woodshop in which he had spent many pleasurable hours as a boy building things; the same shop his father had constructed to nurture his woodworking hobby.
+Soon afterward, Anderson was back home heading for the woodshop in which he had spent many pleasurable hours as a boy building things; the same shop his father had constructed to nurture his woodworking hobby.

 After earning an industrial education degree in 1977 at Oregon State University, Anderson began a career teaching primarily woodworking that lasted for 30 years.
-While thoroughly enjoying teaching, he found life even more fulfilling in developing his design and woodworking skill sets on the side.
+While thoroughly enjoying teaching, he found life more fulfilling through developing his design and woodworking skill sets on the side.
 His personal woodworking also inspired his students.

 “I designed and built commissioned pieces for folks on the weekends and during the summer.
 I found it to be an addictive passion partially fueled by the heightened interest and availability of information on crafts that began during the mid-1970s,” he says.